 A beginner’s guide to Sunday services

 At Corringham Evangelical Church, our services are relaxed and friendly and often follow a broadly similar format.
-The morning service is more family-oriented and is probably more accessible to visitors.

 We spend a portion of our time singing songs set to music; we do this as a way of expressing our emotions/feelings, and to praise God.
-The songs we sing vary in style from modern guitar-led songs written in the last six months to hymns that were written a few hundred years ago.
+The songs we sing vary in style from modern guitar-led songs written in the past six months to hymns that were written a few hundred years ago.
 Words for the songs are projected onto a screen at the front of the church so that visitors don’t have to worry about finding songs in a book or knowing which bit of a song comes next.
 You can stand or sit during the songs, whichever you feel more comfortable doing.
 We devote a portion of our services to reading the Bible, sometimes referred to as God’s Word.
 Christian’s believe that the Bible is a very important way in which God speaks to us and guides us.
 It will form the basis of the talk that is given at a later stage in the service.

 Prayer plays an important part within our services because it’s the way in which we communicate with God (and vice versa!).
 This often takes the form of someone leading prayers on subjects that are important to members of the church, our area, and the world, or a time of open prayer in which the congregation are given the opportunity to pray, if they want to.